joseph0x45/joseph0x45/README.md

 Hello there, I'm TheWisePigeon

-I'm a Software Developer in love with Rust, TypeScript and Sveltekit

 I enjoy building things on the web and beyond.
-And I use Arch btw.

-Fun Fact: You get 69 years of good luck by following me on github.
-How cool is that?
+Focused on becoming the best developer I can possibly.

+As you're reading this I'm probably writing code or listening to Metal, or both

 <img width="90%" src="https://github-readme-streak-stats.herokuapp.com/?user=TheWisePigeon&show_icons=true&locale=en&layout=demo&theme=merko&hide_border=true" />